Paying for college just got easier than ever

 Recent graduates of a California public high school may be eligible to receive $500 to $1500 for use towards education expenses.
 The California Kids Investment and Development Savings Program (CalKIDS), funded by the State of California, is providing eligible students with these funds to promote a college going culture.
 Eligible student participants may receive awards to use for higher education including $500 automatic deposits in a CalKIDS account for eligible low-income public school students, students identified as foster youth, and students identified as homeless.
 Deposits may be cumulative for students meeting multiple eligibility requirements.

-• Application period: Ongoing until funds are exhausted.
+• Application period: Ongoing until funds are exhausted

 • Check your eligibility and get started online on the CalKIDS website

-Scholarship
+One-Time Scholarship

 Last Mile invests in the next generation of technology talent and therefore, offers financial assistance to unrepresented students majoring in tech and engineering.
 Emergency grants up to $599 are typically awarded within a few days.
 Larger grants (up to $10K) are awarded to students who demonstrate a high degree of need.